SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 and call them by following their name with a parenthesized list of arguments.

 ..
-TODO: Argument names are postponed to the discussion of methods.

-..
 TODO: Call out what -> means in the signature.

 .. testcode::